Mindset Coaching in Lisbon

 Mindset is not an attitude.
 It is a measurable configuration of neural circuits — and the circuits that convert setbacks into data operate differently than the ones that convert them into threat.

-MindLAB Neuroscience approaches mindset as a neural architecture problem — targeting the specific error-processing, dopaminergic reward, and self-efficacy circuits that determine whether your brain extracts learning from adversity or registers punishment.
+MindLAB Neuroscience approaches mindset as a neural architecture problem.
+We target the specific error-processing, dopamine reward, and self-efficacy — ability to succeed at tasks — circuits that determine whether your brain extracts learning from adversity or registers punishment.
 This is applied neuroscience, not motivational strategy.

 Book a Strategy Call